 Defining the social justice movement is like trying to hit a moving target.
 Religious organizations and ministries advocate for social justice as a means of helping the unfortunate within society.
 These organizations, however, are rarely concerned with corrupt judges and injustice.
-Instead, they perform acts of compassion to the poor and marginalized within their community.25 Others promote controversial political agendas which some would call unjust.26 Authors employ the term without definition.27 Definitions which are given are covered in nuance
+Instead, they perform acts of compassion to the poor and marginalized within their community.26 Others promote controversial political agendas which some would call unjust.27 Authors employ the term without definition.28 Definitions which are given are covered in nuance and verbose.
+For example, after explaining there are "many different kinds of things [that] are said to be just and unjust," John Rawls then notes,

-(righteousness).
-J. A. Motyer, The Prophecy of Isaiah: An Introduction & Commentary (Downers Grove, Ill.: InterVarsity, 1993), 103.
+25 Motyer does not recognize the hendiadys, but he does recognize the distinction between the משׁפט and אַדָּק "The divine holiness will be perfectly manifested in true procedures (justice) which reflect righteous principles (righteousness)."
+See J. A. Motyer, The Prophecy of Isaiah: An Introduction & Commentary (Downers Grove, IL: InterVarsity Press, 1993), 103.